steadybit/docs-public/integrate-with-steadybit/webhooks/custom-webhooks.md

 | **Engaged Emergency Stop**    | `killswitch.disengaged` | The [emergency stop](/use-steadybit/experiments/emergencyStop) was triggered to stop all experiment runs and prevent future runs. |
 | **Disengaged Emergency Stop** | `killswitch.engaged`    | The [emergency stop](/use-steadybit/experiments/emergencyStop) was disengaged to allow future experiment runs.                    |

+## Developing Webhooks

+A webhook uses an HTTP POST request at an endpoint reachable from the Steadybit platform.
+The HTTP request sends a body with the content-type `application/json`.
+Our [OpenAPI specification](https://platform.steadybit.com/api/spec) describes the exact body in `WebhookPayload`.

 ### Examples

 This section covers some example requests to ease developing the webhook endpoint.